 Public transport in Taiwan

 There are buses that travel almost every main street in Taiwan.
 They’re clean, safe and run often.
 Taking the bus in Taiwan is a practical and safe way to get around town inexpensively.
 They're also a popular means for travellers who want to get to smaller or more rural destinations.
 There are a variety of buses to choose from with the most popular being the Taiwan Tourist Shuttle which covers more than 42 bus routes.
 Bus companies usually have offices near the train stations in most Taiwanese cities.

-The express train, Tze-Chiang, is the most comfortable and fastest way to travel across Taiwan.
+The express train, Tze-Chiang, is the most comfortable and fastest way to travel around Taiwan.
 It is also the most expensive.
 Tickets should be booked in advance, especially when one plans on travelling over a weekend or public holiday.

 For long-distance travelling, Taiwan has a high-speed rail system (HSR).
 In a little over two hours, one can travel the whole length of the island.
-The train is very modern but can be expensive.
+The train is modern but can be expensive.

 Train stations in the larger cities in Taiwan usually have tourist information counters with English-speaking staff.
-Most cashiers at ticket booths will understand foreigners when they speak slowly.
-Therefore, buying train tickets should be quite straightforward.
+Most cashiers at ticket booths will understand foreigners when they speak slowly, and buying train tickets should therefore be quite straightforward.